You may also like:

 Then this post is for you!

+The answer is yes, burglars do use open windows if they’re easily accessible.
 Open windows are like an open invitation to any burglar in the vicinity.
 So, the more windows left open at night, the higher the chances of your home getting burglarized.

 We know that the summer heat can sometimes be unbearable and that an open window can make all the difference.
 However, leaving the window open at night is only safe if your room is located on the second or third floor, where the windows are hard to reach from the outside.